- Degree

 Structure of the Horticulture degree programme

-The Study and Examination Regulations (SPO) stipulate compulsory modules for all students on the Bachelor's degree programme in Horticulture.
+The Study and examination regulations (SPO) stipulate compulsory modules for all students on the Bachelor's degree programme in Horticulture.
 You can also sharpen your profile by taking required elective modules: Both your interests and your personal goals play a role here in order to deepen your industry or task expertise.

 -